yosemitebandit/setbot/readme.md

   * set `trainable=False` for the first few, non-Dense layers
   * add a few more layers for my stuff
   * load the weights and train some more..
+* train on rotated / mis-scaled cards or fix the input rotation issue -- seems fixed if each dealt card has a slight ccw rotation..
+* consider training on larger images (having issue with color / shading sometimes) -- struggles with 1 striped diamond vs three

 #### rules of set